gsa-oes/office-of-evaluation-sciences/pages/about.md

 ---
 ## Why are Evaluation Sciences important?

 The Federal Government has made great strides applying and testing the impact of behavioral insights to improve federal programs, learning that small changes can lead to significantly positive outcomes for the public.
-Dozens of agencies have joined this effort, tackling some of the most pressing challenges in the United States and abroad.
+Dozens of agencies have joined this effort, tackling some of the most pressing challenges in the United States and abroad with new, low-cost approaches to implementation.

-Recently completed randomized evaluations have measured the impact of low-cost behavioral insights on a range of agency priorities, such as student loan repayment, strengthening Servicemember retirement security, improving small-business loan access for farmers, and certifying school meal access for low-income children.

 ## What is the Office of Evaluation Sciences?

-Central to this work, the Office of Evaluation Sciences (OES) is a team of applied researchers tasked with incorporating behavioral insights to federal programs, and using rigorous methods to test and learn what works.
-OES works directly with federal agencies to evaluate the effectiveness of new evidence-based interventions on program outcomes and enable government to make informed programmatic decisions.
+Central to this work, the Office of Evaluation Sciences (OES) is a team of applied experts from diverse fields such as economics, psychology, public health, and advanced statistical methods.
+OES team members work directly with federal agencies to evaluate the effectiveness of new evidence-based interventions on program outcomes and enable government to make informed decisions.

 Based at the General Services Administration,  OES combines academic expertise with experience implementing and evaluating evidence-based interventions in complex settings.